BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 <p>
 In college, I trained with a Japanese Buddhist priest.
 He used to tell me, over and over, "jikishin kore dojo" (直心是道場), which in Japanese means "the pure heart is your dojo".
-As I recall, he would generally say it Japanese, then immediately after in English.
+As I recall, he would usually say it Japanese, then in English right after.
-A "dojo" is a traditional Japanese place of mental and physical training: a place of refuge and of strength.
+A "dojo" is a traditional Japanese place of mental and physical training: a place of refuge and strength.
 The idea of the quotation is that being a decent person is the final and most important protection against the storms of life.
 </p>

 <p>
-It sounds like a simple platitude — "be good" — but there's more to it.
+It sounds like a platitude — "be good" — but it goes deeper than that.
 </p>

 <hr/>

-1. A decent person, not a caricature of virtue.
+1. A caricature of virtue

 I once saw an interview with a man who had spent many years in prison.
 When reflecting on his life, he said something like that he had done illegal things, but he'd never done something evil.
-You could tell he was at peace with himself.

 A year after retiring from being a professor of astronomy, Professor Emeritus Mike Merritt was asked if had any regrets:
 <blockquote>